omarkurtovic/ExpenseTracker/GAMEPLAN.md

 ## Known Issues to Fix

 - [ ] Enter key to submit forms (use Tab+Click instead)

+-- need to show transaction time and also group transactions per day like monday 12.01.2025 this much
+-- remember me?
+-- loading??
+-- scroll na trasactions

 ## Potential Features

 ### Quick Wins (3-5 hours)